 - Fair wear and tear policy will apply, along with a mileage limit.

-- No option to buy – Unlike a personal contract purchase agreement, there is no opportunity to buy the vehicle at the end of the contract.
+- No option to buy – Unlike a personal contract purchase, there is no opportunity to buy the vehicle at the end of the contract.

 - Any change to the VAT rate will be reflected in the monthly price.

-If you run a business, you should investigate regular contract hire as this will include VAT built into monthly payments and additional incentives such as hire rental tax allowances.
+If you run a business, you should investigate business contract hire as this will may prove more tax efficient and so cheaper.

-However, for individuals, personal contract hire can be ideal dependent on your circumstances – just think about how you plan to use the vehicle.
+For individuals, PCH can be ideal dependent on your circumstances – just think about how you plan to use the vehicle.

-If you travel a lot and your mileage is high, the residual value of the car will drop which will increase your monthly payments.
-However, personal contract hire gives you fixed monthly payments and you have the option to drive a new car every few years, which is an excellent incentive.
-So as long as you don’t mind not taking ownership of a vehicle, personal contract hire could be the right solution for you.
+If your annual mileage is high, the residual value of the car will drop which will increase your monthly payments.
+However, personal contract hire offers fixed monthly payments plus the option to drive a new car every few years.
+So as long as you don’t mind not owning the vehicle, PCH could be the right solution for you.